Robert Browning: Legacy

 In Oscar Wilde's dialogue The Critic as Artist, Browning is given a famously ironical assessment: "He is the most Shakespearean creature since Shakespeare.
 If Shakespeare could sing with myriad lips, Browning could stammer through a thousand mouths. [...]
 Yes, Browning was great.
 And as what will he be remembered?
 As a poet?
 Ah, not as a poet!
 He will be remembered as a writer of fiction, as the most supreme writer of fiction, it may be, that we have ever had.
 His sense of dramatic situation was unrivalled, and, if he could not answer his own problems, he could at least put problems forth, and what more should an artist do?
 Considered from the point of view of a creator of character he ranks next to him who made Hamlet.
 Had he been articulate, he might have sat beside him.
 The only man who can touch the hem of his garment is George Meredith.
 Meredith is a prose Browning, and so is Browning.
 He used poetry as a medium for writing in prose."

 Probably the most adulatory judgment of Browning by a modern critic comes from Harold Bloom: "Browning is the most considerable poet in English since the major Romantics, surpassing his great contemporary rival Tennyson and the principal twentieth-century poets, including even Yeats, Hardy, and Wallace Stevens.
 But Browning is a very difficult poet, notoriously badly served by criticism, and ill-served also by his own accounts of what he was doing as a poet....
 Yet when you read your way into his world, precisely his largest gift to you is his involuntary unfolding of one of the largest, most enigmatic, and most multipersoned literary and human selves you can hope to encounter."
-More recently, criticism has shifted to focus on Browning's surprising receptivity to other cultures, languages, and literary traditions.
+More recently, critics such as Annmarie Drury, Hédi A. Jaouad, and Joseph Hankinson have shifted to focus on Browning's surprising receptivity to other cultures, languages, and literary traditions.

 His work has nevertheless had many detractors, and most of his voluminous output is not widely read.
 In a largely hostile essay Anthony Burgess wrote: "We all want to like Browning, but we find it very hard."
 Gerard Manley Hopkins and George Santayana were also critical.
-The latter expressed his views in the essay "The Poetry of Barbarism," which attacks Browning and Walt Whitman for what he regarded as their embrace of irrationality.
+The latter expressed his views in the essay "The Poetry of Barbarism", which attacks Browning and Walt Whitman for what he regarded as their embrace of irrationality.